 Mrs. Belliveau's ELA

-Welcome to the seventh and eighth grade ELA page!
+Welcome to the eighth grade ELA page!
 On this site, you will find important assignments and due dates, as well as helpful ELA resources.
 Please feel free to contact me by email anytime at Jbelliveau@schools.nyc.gov.

 Each night, students in all classes are responsible for reading their independent reading books for at least half an hour.
 Have your child share about his/her book with you!

 Assignments and Due Dates